+"AIFM"

+means Coronation Global Fund Managers (Ireland) Limited or any successor company appointed as alternative investment fund manager of the Fund and of each Portfolio in accordance with the requirements of the Central Bank, AIFM Directive and the AIFM Regulations.

+"AIFM Directive"

-"AIFM" means Coronation Global Fund Managers (Ireland) Limited or any successor company appointed as alternative investment fund manager of the Fund and of each Portfolio in accordance with the AIFM Directive and the AIFM Regulations.
-"AIFM Directive" means Directive 2011/61/EU of the European Parliament and of the Council of 8 June 2011 on Alternative Investment Fund Managers and amending Directives 2003/41/EC and 2009/65/EC and Regulations (EC) No 1060/2009 and (EU) No 1095/2010 as may be amended, consolidated or substituted from time to time.
-"AIFM Legislation" means the AIFM Regulations, the AIFM Directive, the Level 2 Regulation, the Act and any applicable rules, or any of them, as the case may be.
-"AIFM Regulations" means the European Communities (Alternative Investment Fund Managers) Regulations, 2013 (S.I.
+means Directive 2011/61/EU of the European Parliament and of the Council of 8 June 2011 on Alternative Investment Fund Managers and amending Directives 2003/41/EC and 2009/65/EC and Regulations (EC) No 1060/2009 and (EU) No 1095/2010 as may be amended, consolidated or substituted from time to time.

+"AIFM Legislation"

+means the AIFM Regulations, the AIFM Directive, the Level 2 Regulation, the Act and any applicable rules, or any of them, as the case may be.

+"AIFM Regulations"

+means the European Communities (Alternative Investment Fund Managers) Regulations, 2013 (S.I.
 No. 257 of 2013) as may be amended, consolidated or substituted from time to time.

+"AIF Rulebook"

+means the rulebook and associated guidance and market updates issued by the Central Bank in respect of AIFs from time to time.

+"Anti-Dilution Levy"

+means a provision for market spreads (the difference between the prices at which assets are valued and the price they can be bought or sold), duties and charges and other dealing costs relating to the acquisition or disposal of assets of a Portfolio in the event of receipt for processing of net subscription and repurchase requests (as determined at the discretion of the Directors) including subscriptions and repurchases which would be effected as a result of requests for switching from one Portfolio into another Portfolio, which shall be paid into the relevant Portfolio and become part of the assets of the relevant Portfolio;

+"Application Form"

+means any subscription agreement to be completed and signed by subscribers for Units as prescribed by the AIFM from time to time.

+"Associate"

+means in relation to a corporation a holding company or a subsidiary of such corporation or a subsidiary of the holding company of such corporation and in relation to an individual or firm or other unincorporated body, means any corporation directly or indirectly controlled by such person.

+"Auditor"

+means the auditor appointed by the AIFM to act as the auditor of the Fund from time to time and to provide audit services to the Fund.

+"Base Currency"

+the base currency of a Portfolio as provided for in the applicable Supplement.

+"Beneficial Owner"

-"Application Form" means any subscription agreement to be completed and signed by subscribers for Units as prescribed by the AIFM from time to time.
-"Associate" means in relation to a corporation a holding company or a subsidiary of such corporation or a subsidiary of the holding company of such corporation and in relation to an individual or firm or other unincorporated body, means any corporation directly or indirectly controlled by such person.
-"Auditor" means the auditor appointed by the AIFM to act as the auditor of the Fund from time to time and to provide audit services to the Fund.
-"Base Currency" the base currency of a Portfolio as provided for in the applicable Supplement.
-"Beneficial Owner" in relation to the Fund, means (a) a natural person who owns, or is ultimately entitled to control, more than 25 per cent of the Units in the Fund, or (b) any other natural person exercising ultimate control over the Fund by means of direct or indirect ownership or by other means, and shall be deemed to include any trustee under, or the settlor of, the arrangements that constitute the Fund (whether or not falling within either or both of the preceding subparagraphs).
-"Beneficial Ownership Regulations" the European Union (Anti-Money Laundering: Beneficial Ownership of Trusts) Regulations 2019 and the European Union (Anti-Money Laundering: Beneficial Ownership of Corporate Entities) Regulations 2019 as amended by the
+in relation to the Fund, means

+- (a) a natural person who owns, or is ultimately entitled to control, more than 25 per cent of the Units in the Fund, or - (b) any other natural person exercising ultimate control over the Fund by means of direct or indirect ownership or by other means, and shall be deemed to include any trustee under, or the settlor of, the arrangements that constitute the Fund (whether or not falling within either or both of the preceding subparagraphs).

-European Union (Modifications of Statutory Instrument No. 110 of 2019) (Registration of Beneficial Ownership of Certain Financial Vehicles) Regulations 2020 as may be amended, consolidated or substituted from time to time;
+"Beneficial Ownership Regulations" the European Union (Anti-Money Laundering: Beneficial Ownership of Trusts) Regulations 2019 and the European Union (Anti-Money Laundering: Beneficial Ownership of Corporate Entities) Regulations 2019 as amended by the European Union (Modifications of Statutory Instrument No. 110 of 2019) (Registration of Beneficial Ownership of Certain Financial Vehicles) Regulations 2020 as may be amended, consolidated or substituted from time to time.